Chocolate Yule Log Cake (Bûche de Noël)

 I am squeezing in all the holiday baking, cookie eating, and Home Alone watching that I possibly can before Christmas!
 And one of the recipes I’m baking is this cake.

 Chocolate yule log has been a tradition in my home since I was a kid!
 I’ve been trying to make it for yeaaarss with no luck.
-But I FINALLY sorted out a recipe last year that I’m proud of!
+But I FINALLY sorted out a recipe last year that I’m so insanely proud of!

 Yule learn everything you need in this post! 😉